 Before you call up your old vendor and resign to a booth as uninspired as its visitors are bound to be, consider that there are actionable changes you can implement that will truly transform your trade show booth.

-Living walls get their name from their uncanny ability to liven up what would otherwise be a simple trade show booth.
+Living walls get its name from its uncanny ability to liven up what would otherwise be a simple trade show booth.
 The idea is simple and therein lies its genius: transform the main wall of your booth into a vibrant collage of colors and textures.
-Not only are living walls visually dynamic but they are also incredibly economical when it comes to set-up, break-down and conserving space.
+Not only are living walls visually dynamic but they are also incredibly economical when it comes to set-up, break-down, and conserving space.